JacobSeatlholo/bhhome/docs/doc3.md

 [StatusPile](https://www.statuspile.com/) - A status page of status pages.
 Track the status pages of your upstream providers.

 [Whereby](https://whereby.com) - With no app or installs required, and the same meeting link every time, Whereby gives you the freedom to work and manage your team from anywhere.

+[LettersPro](https://www.letterspro.com) - One of the leading providers of sample letters on the Internet.
+You will have access to thousands of FREE letter samples and memo templates.
+100 new letter samples every month.